CitrineInformatics/python-citrination-client/README.md

 ### Legacy information

-In order to interact with older versions of Citrination, please use the legacy branch on this repo.
+In order to interact with older versions of Citrination, please clone the legacy branch on this repo.